artcogsys/decorbp/README.md

-Authors: Marcel van Gerven, Nasir Ahmad, Sander Dalm
+Authors: Marcel van Gerven, Nasir Ahmad, Sander Dalm, Kieran Carrigg

 This repository implements decorrelated backpropagation.
 To run a model with and without backpropagation, use experiments/main in combination with a config file (experiments/config).